Grilled Pork and Peach Salad

 • Pre-heat your preferred grill to high.

-• Season both sides of the pork chops with kosher salt and black pepper and then place the pork chops on the grill and cook, basting with sauce several times.
+• Season both sides of the pork chops with kosher salt and black pepper and then place the pork chops on the grill and cook, basting with the peach glaze several times.
 Cook until the pork reaches 145°F. Once done remove the pork to a cutting board to rest.

 • Grill the peaches cut side down until warmed through and they have developed grill marks.
 Remove to a plate to rest once done.